tanishdt/tanishdt/README.md

 - 👀 I’m interested in Finance & Tech
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on AI & Finance Projects
-- 📫 How to reach me ? - Via Mail: thedt.tanish@gmail.com
+- 📫 How to reach me ? - Via Mail: hello@tanish.digital
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: There isnt one.